grygoryshyn/Ebb-app/privacy.md

 ## Deleting your data

-Deleting a goal removes it from your device and, if sync is on, from your iCloud database.
+Deleting a moment removes it from your device and, if sync is on, from your iCloud database.
 Deleting the app removes all local data.
 To remove synced data, use **Settings → [your name] → iCloud → Manage Account Storage** on your device.